c3will compile the exact same programs as

 $spshould be completely eliminated.

-~max/JavaLib/edu/gac/max/mcs388/s2000I have provided the following files as a starting point; you can start from your own
+~max/JavaLib/edu/gac/max/mcs388/s2005I am providing the following files as a starting point.
+You might want start from your own

 The basic idea embodied in these files is that the parser builds an AST, and then the Main simply asks that AST to generate its assembly language code.
 As you can see from reading the parser, the AST is represented using three abstract classes: Expr (for expressions), Stmt (for statements), and Proc (for procedures).
 Each of these has a number of concrete subclasses.
 For example, when an assignment statement is parsed, a new AssignStmt is created, where AssignStmt is a subclass of Stmt.
 Similarly, when a variable is used as an expression, a VarExpr is created, which is a kind of Expr.
 There is no reason why these subclasses need to be direct subclasses: if there is some commonality you would like to factor out (for example, among the various kinds of arithmetic expressions, or among those arithmetic expressions with commutative operators), you might want to introduce one or more intermediate levels of class hierarchy.
 Also be aware that the abstract classes (e.g., Expr) needn't be purely abstract: if there is some functionality you can implement at that level of hierarchy, go right ahead.

 From the Main.java file you can see that the Proc class (or its